Skip to Main Content

 Professional Readings - Details and Suggestions

-During your internship, you are required to complete 4 professional reading-related assignments that will require you to explore the publications that pertain to your field of study.
-You can find the publications on the internet (look for reliable sites) and/or through the library's online resources.
+Throughout your career, you will be required--whether explicitly or implicitly--to be familiar with current trends and technology in your field.
+During your internship, you are required to complete 3 professional reading-related assignments that will require you to explore the resources that pertain to your field of study.
+You can find reliable internet sources and/or through the library's online resources.

-The 4 different assignments are described in more detail on the other tabs of this page, available at the top of the box:
+The 3 different assignments are described in more detail on the other tabs of this page, available at the top of the box:

 1. Solving Problems